 Saskatchewan residents who are at risk of an opioid overdose and/or might witness an opioid overdose, such as friends and family of people who use opioids, are eligible for free training and a free Take Home Naloxone kit.
 The training covers overdose prevention, recognition, and response, including how to administer naloxone.

-To find contact information for a Take Home Naloxone Program in your area, enter your address in the map below.
+To find contact information for a Take Home Naloxone Program in your area:

-You can also download a printable directory of Take Home Naloxone Kit programs.
+You can also view or download a printable directory of Take Home Naloxone Kit programs.

 Naloxone is also available for purchase at pharmacies across Saskatchewan.
 The Pharmacy Association of Saskatchewan has a list of pharmacies that carry naloxone.